bartdavids/CirclePack/README.md

 ## Assumptions
 The method I use to determine the bounce vector is graphically shown here:

 ![image](https://github.com/bartdavids/CirclePack/blob/main/Images/Edge%20detect%20method.JPG)

 The points where the circle intersects (red x's) are averaged (blue x) to determine the bounce vector.
 It is a short and quick way to handle it, and much easier to handle with numba.
 However, it is not an exact way and does not take into consideration the velocity vector.
-In cases where the container is not a square this will be more appearant.
+In the first video example this choice is shown to have consequences, where circles may bounce with more vigor from the corners due to the additional "overlap" (the blue x) compared to the actual overlap (with the red x's).

 ## Perfomance - results
 The results of the optimization have been briefly compared to the results presented at http://www.packomania.com/.
 On this website the benchmark bests for different containers and amount of circles are stored.